Lake Tahoe Wildflower Hikes

 Wildflowers in the Tahoe Basin provide a colorful feast for the eyes.
 You don’t have to be a botanist or an extreme adventurer to enjoy the local flora.
 Wildflower hikes can be short or long hikes, and something the whole family can do together.

-Here are few favorite wildflower walkabouts from the staff at Barton Health and the Tahoe Rim Trail Association.
+Here are a few favorite wildflower walkabouts from the staff at Barton Health and the Tahoe Rim Trail Association.

 This article originally appeared in Barton’s Health and Life, and is reprinted by permission.